ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/how-to/check-if-entity-has-changed.dotnet.markdown

 * This article describes how to check for changes made to a specific **entity** within a session.
   To check for changes to **all** tracked entities, see [Check for session changes](../../../client-api/session/how-to/check-if-there-are-any-changes-on-a-session).

+* To get the list of all entities tracked by the session, see [Get tracked entities](../../../client-api/session/how-to/get-tracked-entities).

 * In this page:
     * [Check for entity changes](../../../client-api/session/how-to/check-if-entity-has-changed#check-for-entity-changes)
     * [Get entity changes](../../../client-api/session/how-to/check-if-entity-has-changed#get-entity-changes)